-Warning: Do Not Play is a 2019 South Korean horror feature film about an urban legend concerning a scary movie that was supposedly directed by a real-life ghost.
+Warning: Do Not Play is a 2019 South Korean horror film about an urban legend concerning a scary movie that was supposedly directed by a real-life ghost.

 Written and directed by Kim Ji-won (The Butcher), the movie stars Seon-kyu Jin, Bo-ra Kim, and Ye-ji Seo.

-A would-be female filmmaker, Mi-jeong, investigates the urban myth based around a horror film that was allegedly directed a genuine ghost.
+A would-be female filmmaker, Mi-jeong, investigates the urban myth based around a horror film that was allegedly directed by a genuine ghost.
 During her search, she meets Jae-hyeon, the real director of the movie…

 ” …toys with perceptions, often flickering between erratic, grainy footage and the slicker compositions, courtesy of Jin-won and director of photography, Young-soo Yoon, who play with vibrant reds and cool, minty blues that seem to pierce right through the screen.
 Frame by frame, they lure you into Mi-Jung’s story, one that doesn’t exactly have such a happy ending.
 Warning: Do Not Play is an essential piece of South Korean horror.”
 B-Sides and Badlands